Tejas2744B/PASSWORD-STRENGTH-CHECKER/README.md

 contains	lowercase, uppercase, number and / or symbol length	length of the password
 If you want to translate the value (Too weak → Trop faible), you can translate it based on the return value, or override the defaultOptions option, which will be passed back as the function's return value.

-Contribute
-Feel free to clone or fork this project: https://github.com/deanilvincent/check-password-strength.git

-Contributions & pull requests are welcome!

-I'll be glad if you give this project a ★ on Github :)

 changelog
 v3: allow all symbols by default (any character except the 26 latin lowercase, uppercase letters and 10 digits) & set the default min length to 12 instead of 10